 Counts

-Counts show current totals and will update as Tasks are performed.
+Counts show current totals and will update as reports are created.

 If there is a goal, it will be displayed to the right of the count.
 If the count is green, the goal has been met.
 If the count is red, the goal has not yet been met.

+Goals can only be met by exceeding them, you cannot set a goal which is met by being under the goal

 Percentages

-Percentage bars show progress towards completing certain Tasks.
-The colored part of the bar will update as Tasks are performed.
+Percentage bars show progress towards completing certain reports.
+The colored part of the bar will update as reports are created.

 If there is a goal, a line will be on the bar to mark the goal.
 If the bar is green, the goal has been met.
 If the bar is red, the goal has not yet been met.